TristanDelgado/21_with_dice/README.md

 # dicegame
-A version of balckjack with dice instead of cards
+A version of balck-jack with dice instead of cards